choria-io/website/docs/content/adapters/index.md

 At present only NATS Streaming is supported, this feature is under active development
 {{% /notice %}}

-Protocol adapters are hosted inside the Choria Brokers much the same way that Network Brokers and Federation Brokers can live in the same binary.
+Data adapters are hosted inside the Choria Brokers much the same way that Network Brokers and Federation Brokers can live in the same binary.